theochem/horton/doc/user_getting_started.rst

 is designed such that all its features are as modular as possible, allowing you to combine them in various ways.

-Before running your script, say ``run.py``, we recommend you to make it executable (this needs to be done only once for every script):
+Before running your script, say ``run.py``, we recommend that you to make it executable (this needs to be done only once for every script):

 .. code-block:: bash